linkeddatacenter/kees/README.md

 A KEES agent MUST abort in case of semantic inconsistences in *KEES knowledge base definition*.

-### Graph constructors
+### Plan constructors

-A constructor is a resource referenced by the kees:from property that MUST provide enough information to a KEES agent to populate the target named graph.
+A constructor is a resource referenced by the kees:from property that MUST provide enough information to a KEES agent to populate the knowledge base.
 A constructor can be a script in some language (i.e. SPARQL) or a data provider.

 KEES does not impose any requirement for a constructor, but expects that a KEES agent SHOULD be smart enough to recognize and manage at least following kind of constructors: